Help spread the word to protect democracy. Sign up now to receive our campaign kit for social media and public education.

 The Trusted Journalism Partnership is a nonpartisan media and academic coalition that came together to fight disinformation for the 2020 elections.
 The partnership includes:

-AST is a four-day accelerator program that catalyzes and amplifies your potential to drive transformational social impact.
-This growing global network includes social impact leaders from across the non-profit, foundation, development and business communities.
+AST, a program at the University of Washington Evans School for Public Policy & Governance, is a four-day accelerator program that catalyzes and amplifies your potential to drive transformational social impact.
+Its growing global network includes social impact leaders from across the non-profit, foundation, development and business communities.
 The #TrustedJournalism campaign was incubated in the AST program.

 The Center’s mission is to resist strategic misinformation, promote an informed society, and strengthen democratic discourse.
 They have assembled world-class researchers, labs, thought leaders, and practitioners to translate research about misinformation and disinformation into policy, technology design, curriculum development, and public engagement.